experimental-design/bofire/docs/index.md

 <!-- Add BoFire Logo -->

-Welcome to the official documentation of BoFire, a powerful Python package that serves as a comprehensive framework for experimental designs.
+Welcome to the official documentation of BoFire, a powerful Python package that serves as a comprehensive framework for experimental design.
 BoFire is designed to empower researchers, data scientists, engineers, and enthusiasts who are venturing into the exciting world of Design of Experiments (DoE) and Bayesian optimization (BO) techniques.

 ```mermaid
 flowchart TD